 More menu items mean more tools and equipment, more inventory of ingredients, and of course more chefs.
 Therefore, it is always better to start slow.

 Decide where do you want to locate your new business?
 Do you want it to be inside a popular shopping mall or in a food court?

 Do you want it to be in a downtown area that would attract executives, or in a posh residential locality?
 Remember that your location decisions will also be reflecting on your rental expenses, so choose wisely.

 Equipment and Supplies

-Make a list of all important kitchen equipment and supplies that you will be needing.
+Make a list of all the important kitchen equipment and supplies that you will be needing.
 Do not go overboard with your purchases, but avoid being too stringent too, or else you will find yourself running in chaos to buy something.

-Take a head chef on board, who can guide you about what are the absolutely necessary items that you need to invest in, such as a commercial oven, cooktops, commercial refrigerators, and commercial ice machines.
+Take a head chef on board, who can guide you about what are the necessary items that you need to invest in, such as a commercial oven, cooktops, commercial refrigerators, and commercial ice machines.